RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 * the operator currently selected by user (equal or different)
 * The value entered by the user

-As we also handle here and error state (when user inputs a negative number), the state would look like:
+As we also handle here an error state (when user inputs a negative number), the state would look like:

 ```js
 state={